Curra

 Curra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified four projects that are expected to impact the area significantly due to changes in local infrastructure.
-These key projects include: Lower Wonga Solar Farm (Proposed), Curra Town Centre Development, Woolooga Solar Farm, and EQUIS Lower Wonga (Woolooga) BESS.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects that may affect this region: Lower Wonga Solar Farm (Proposed), Curra Town Centre Development, Woolooga Solar Farm, and EQUIS Lower Wonga (Woolooga) BESS.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.